In reality, an increase in the rent does not lead to creating a new contract.

-Article 14 of the Law, as mentioned earlier, prevents from forbidding the increase in the monthly rent for urban properties for residential use.
+Article 14 of the Law, as mentioned earlier, prevents clauses forbidding the increase in the monthly rent for urban properties for residential use.

 Only the agreements to increase the rent in written and registered contracts remain in force.

-For a novation of the rental contract to occur, however, an unmistakable desire of the parties to give rise to “a new stipulation” is required.
+For a novation of the rental contract to occur, however, an unmistakable parties’ desire to give rise to “a new stipulation” is required.